This information gives you an overview of referencing styles commonly used at the University of Warwick, including for each:

 - useful resources for further guidance

 The drop-down boxes below can help you find out which style your department is likely to use.
-Links to departmental guidance are also provided where available (last updated September 2017).
+Links to departmental guidance are also provided where available.
+Please note, the Library cannot guarantee that these are the most up to date versions.

 Please note: you should always check with your department or course tutors to ensure you are using their preferred style.